 Milling tools wear with extended use.
-Millalyzer contains a tool life estimation that predicts for how long an endmill will remain useful, in terms of
+Millalyzer contains a tool life estimation that predicts how long an endmill will remain useful, in terms of

 - the total length of the cut;